sk-ys/redmine_versioned_file_cf/README.md

 ### Convert Versioned file to File

 You can also convert an existing `File (revision-managed)` custom field back to the normal File format.
-In this case, the current file is preserved, and the revision history and past attachments stored in `vfcf_file_revisions` are deleted.
+In this case, the current file is preserved, and the revision history stored in the `vfcf_file_revisions` table and any past attachments are deleted.

 Run the following from your Redmine root directory: